Patients and Visitors

 - The Behavioral Health Center holds visitation hours Monday-Sunday from 6:30pm-8 pm and additional hours on Saturday/Sunday 2:30pm-4:30pm.

-- All visitors must enter through the inpatient doors and complete COVID-19 screening before being permitted entry.
+- All visitors must enter through the inpatient doors and compete COVID-19 screening before being permitted entry.

 - Masks must be worn by visitors for the duration of the visit.